-In the process of applying the Company's accounting policies and the application of accounting standards, Meridian Energy Captive Insurance Limited has made a number of judgements and estimates.
-The estimates and underlying assumptions are based on historic experience and various other factors that are considered to be appropriate under the circumstances.
+In the process of applying the Company's accounting policies and the application of accounting standards, Meridian Energy Captive Insurance Limited has made estimates which are based on historic experience and various other factors that are considered to be appropriate under the circumstances.
 Actual results may differ from these estimates.

-Judgements and estimates which are considered material to understanding the performance of Meridian Energy Captive Insurance Limited are found in the following notes:
+The estimate which is considered material to understanding the performance of Meridian Energy Captive Insurance Limited is found in the following note:

-Re-insurance assets and re-insurance Note B3: liabilities
+Re-insurance assets and re-insurance

+Note B3: liabilities